 There are a few ways that you can get more sun exposure and boost your testosterone levels.

 One way is to spend time outdoors in nature, where you will be exposed to sunlight and other natural elements.
+Just make sure you are wearing sunscreen to protect your skin from sun damage.
 You can also try using a sun lamp or spending time in a sauna, both of which will provide you with some sun exposure.
 Finally, you can also take a vitamin D supplement to help ensure that you are getting enough of this important nutrient.

 Try Testosterone Replacement Therapy

 Testosterone therapy is a type of hormone therapy that involves the use of testosterone to treat problems caused by low levels of testosterone in the body.
 It is used to help treat conditions such as low sex drive, erectile dysfunction, infertility, and osteoporosis (7).